AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

-# Athena IBU-Insurance Demo Quickstart
+# Athena Insurance Customer Service Demo Quickstart
 Businesses must follow regulations, internal policies, contract terms, and best practices when making key decisions and responding to customers.
 In this demo, we'll show you how Hybrid AI can help achieve this.

 This demo showcases an Insurance Customer Service scenario where a chatbot, relying solely on pure LLM technology, including Retrieval-Augmented Generation (RAG), produces inaccurate responses that do not align with the insurance carrier's policy.